Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

-responsibilities and powers of the ancient pantheons, thus emphasizing His omnipotence, which he further emphasizes opening by calling Him "the Almighty Power."[^19] Additionally, God fills the same place as Fate in the ancient epics, presenting a paradox between predestination and free which Milton seeks to resolve throughout the epic, writing that he wishes to "justify the ways of God to men." [^20] Nevertheless, free will of other characters does play a part, as God the Father asserts
+responsibilities and powers of the ancient pantheons, thus emphasizing His omnipotence, which he further emphasizes opening by calling Him "the Almighty Power."[^19] Additionally, God fills the same place as Fate in the ancient epics, presenting a paradox between predestination and free will which Milton seeks to resolve throughout the epic, writing that he wishes to "justify the ways of God to men." [^20] Nevertheless, free will of other characters does play a part, as God the Father asserts